MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - What Microsoft MP import fails and with what error?
 - What Microsoft alerts have been marked as not useful and with what reason
 - What is the number of widgets, views, dashboards created in *Monitoring* pane
-- What are the number of dashboards in *My Workspace*?
+- What is the number of dashboards in *My Workspace*?
 - What is the amount of time taken  to load the Scheduled Maintenance summary screen?
 - What is the average number of entities that are put to Maintenance mode through Maintenance mode task and Scheduled Maintenance mode screen
 - What is time taken for the setup to complete along with the features that were chosen?